TomTomThomas780/simple-todo-app/README.md

 - Add a todo.txt at the same directory
 - Run `python3 todo.py` in command line

-## We are very glad if you can contribute!
+## We are very glad if you can contribute